 Get Your Passover Haggadah for CBST's Annual First Night Seder

-Prayers and readings will be screen-shared, but we encourage Seder participants to follow along in their own Haggadah as part of “the people of the book”—it really transforms the experience!
+We encourage Seder participants to follow along in their own Haggadah as part of “the people of the book”—it really transforms the experience!
 In one attractive, beautifully illustrated volume are the traditional prayers, biblical texts, historical notes, song lyrics and a play for children to perform.
 Get yours here >>

 One Mitzvah Leads to Another: Sell Your Chametz

 Halachah (Jewish law) prohibits eating chametz (leaven) during Pesach and also forbids us to even own chametz.
 Our tradition provides a legal procedure: you can sell your chametz and, an hour after after Passover concludes, you can "buy" it back (without actual delivery or pick-up).
 This year, Rabbi Rapport will serve as your "Chametz Agent."
-There is no fee—you can make a contribution (maot chittim) HERE.
+There is no fee—you can make a contribution (maot chittim) here >>